 Gordon received his Bachelor of Science in Economics with a concentration in Finance from the Wharton School of the University of Pennsylvania.

 Karen Turk is a partner in the firm's Tax Practice.
 Ms. Turk's practice has included work on mergers and acquisitions, spin-offs, reorganizations, joint ventures and international transactions.
 She has also assisted with the formation and operation of real estate investment trusts and investment funds.
-Ms. Turk joined Goodwin Procter in 1999.
+Ms. Turk joined Goodwin in 1999.

 Ms. Turk is a member of the Boston, American and New York State Bar Associations.